opnfv/functest/docs/testing/user/userguide/test_overview.rst

 Functest test suites are also distributed in the OPNFV testing categories: healthcheck, smoke, benchmarking, VNF, Stress tests.

-All the Healthcheck and smoke tests of a given scenario must be succesful to validate the scenario for the release.
+All the Healthcheck and smoke tests of a given scenario must be successful to validate the scenario for the release.

 +-------------+---------------+------------+----------------------------------+